 Creating informative content and anticipating consumers’ needs are ways in which businesses can reinforce their presence right now.

 From an SEO perspective, take this time to strengthen your use of structured data.
-By doing so, your target audience will to stay up to date with where/when/how to get a hold of you.
+By doing so, your target audience will stay up to date with where/when/how to get a hold of you.
 This also helps search engines to better display your business information on the SERP.

 To this end, some of Google’s additional recommendations include giving regular, updated and detailed information about operations; being flexible with cancellations/refunds; providing high-quality customer service.
 In other words, showing consumers that your business is here to help them through this difficult time.